cmn561/Slapper/README.md

 Using reinforcement learning, the people of DeepMind have created a system that eerily resembles how people normally learn to play video games; i.e. through hours of practice and trial and error.

-My project (while not nearly as impressive) is my attempt to create a simple deep learning game that can learn to play the game of "Slapper" (definitely not a clone/ripoff of Frogger).
+This project (while not nearly as impressive) is my attempt to create a simple deep learning game that can learn to play the game of "Slapper" (definitely not inspired by the Frogger game series).

 Slapper Instructions:
 -----------------------------------------------------------------------------
-Slapper is a green square frog that wants to get across the road to that rectangular river.
+Slapper is a green square frog that wants to get across the road to the long river that he calls home.
-However, there are red square cars in the way that we wants to avoid in order to not get squashed.
+However, there are red hazards in the way that we wants to avoid in order to avoid getting squashed.

-The objective : guide Slapper to the river without touching a car.
+THE OBJECTIVE OF THE GAME IS TO GUIDE SLAPPER TO THE RIVER WITHOUT TOUCHING A CAR.

-The possible actions that Slapper can take are "UP", "RIGHT", "DOWN", "LEFT".
-The environment is a 6x6 grid where the top row (goal) and bottom row (start) are free of obstacles.
+The possible actions that Slapper can take are "UP", "RIGHT", "DOWN", "LEFT" (mapped to the UP, RIGHT, DOWN, LEFT arrow keys).
+The environment is a 6x6 grid where the top row (the goal) and bottom row (start) are free of obstacles.
-The four rows in between spawn cars that have a small chance to appear on the right side, and once spawned, make their way over to the right side one-block at a time.
+The four rows in between spawn cars that have a small chance to appear on the right side, and once spawned, move to the left-side one block at a time.
+The bottom most rows spawns the least amount of hazards and the topmost row before the goal spawns the most hazards.

+The only way to lose is to have Slapper occupy the same space as a hazard at any moment.
+This means he can take any action unimpeded and a check is made after every action event to see if Slapper is in a hazard spot.
-Getting Slapper to the end results in 50 points and getting squashed results in -15 points.
+Getting Slapper to the end results in 10 points and getting squashed results in -10 points.